sophAi/arch_2013/stories/cv.rst

 PROJECT
 -------

 The following softwares were developed by me.
-I'm also in charge of the construction and maintenance of PC clusters and web/mail servers in `Prof. San-Kiong Lai's Lab <http://www.phy.ncu.edu.tw/~cplx/index.html>`_.
+I'm also in charge of construction and maintenance of PC clusters and web/mail servers in `Prof. San-Kiong Lai's Lab <http://www.phy.ncu.edu.tw/~cplx/index.html>`_.

 CLVAF
 ~~~~~